tidyverse/dplyr/tests/testthat/_snaps/across.md

       Error in `summarise()`:
         Problem while computing `res = sum(if_all(~mean(.x)))`.
       Caused by error in `if_all()`:
+        Must supply a column selection.
-        Predicate used in lieu of column selection. i You most likely meant: `if_all(everything(), ~mean(.x))`. i The first argument `.cols` selects a set of columns. i The second argument `.fns` operates on each selected columns.
+        i You most likely meant: `if_all(everything(), ~mean(.x))`. i The first argument `.cols` selects a set of columns. i The second argument `.fns` operates on each selected columns.